Wimbledon-area shops compete to design tennis storefronts

 Share via Email

-LONDON — Novak Dogovic and Andy Purrey could end up among the winners in Wimbledon this year.
+LONDON — Novak Dogovic and Andy Purray could end up among the winners in Wimbledon this year.

 Caricatures of the two Grand Slam champions — or, at least, their half-human, half-animal counterparts — are hanging in the window at Pet Pavilion, a grooming salon in the village of Wimbledon within walking distance of the All England Club.